 Distributed SDN were introduced as a way to improve the scalability of the control plane and mitigate the problem of single-point-of-failure.
-However, control plane correctness may be endangered by malicious controllers that enforce incorrect configurations, i.e., as a result of adversary attack or corrupt controller instance state [19] [20].
+However, control plane correctness may be endangered by malicious controllers that enforce incorrect configurations, i.e., as a result of adversary attack or corrupt controller instance state [21] [22].

-We have recently proposed MORPH [20], a framework that enables a Byzantine Fault Tolerant (BFT) SDN control plane, by allowing for runtime detection of malicious controllers and their dynamic exclusion from the system configuration, and thus the SEMIoTICS requirements R.UC1.5, R.UC1.6 and R.S.7.
+We have recently proposed MORPH [22], a framework that enables a Byzantine Fault Tolerant (BFT) SDN control plane, by allowing for runtime detection of malicious controllers and their dynamic exclusion from the system configuration, and thus the SEMIoTICS requirements R.UC1.5, R.UC1.6 and R.S.7.
 MORPH framework's function is based on the working principle that the switch processes all control packets originating from all the controllers in their administration domain, before deciding to apply the configuration.

-To cater for tolerating unreliable controller decisions, made by faulty/malicious SDN controllers, we introduce the above Byzantine Fault Tolerance extensions, which extends the existing Clustering solution proposed and implemented by OpenDaylight and VirtuWind project.
+To cater for tolerating unreliable controller decisions, made by faulty/malicious SDN controllers, we introduce the Byzantine Fault Tolerance extensions, which extend the existing Clustering solution proposed and implemented by OpenDaylight and the VirtuWind project.
+Furthermore, we extend the related works, by adopting a more scalable approach to control flow handling.
 Thus, we are able to cover the requirement for reliable control plane, made in R.UC1.6.
-The final design of this module will be presented in D3.7.